alonkrifcher/webtest/documentation-jekyll-master/_collections/Partner_Integrations/03_Attribution_Integrations.md

 __Step 2: Getting the Postback URL__

-In Appboy's Dashboard, navigate to ["3rd Party Integrations" > "Attribution"][14].
-This page has postback urls for every attribution partner.
-This url represents the api endpoint that an attribution partner will send data to.
-Find the url for Apsalar.
+In Appboy's Dashboard, navigate to ["3rd Party Integrations" > "Attribution"][14] and find the Postback URL in the Apsalar section.
+This url represents the API endpoint that an attribution partner will send data to.
 You will need this url in the next step when setting up a callback in Apsalar's dashboard.

 __Step 3: Setting Up A Postback from Apsalar__